ClubObsidian/mixy/README.md

 # mixy

-A library for bytebuddy advice interceptors.
+An application for loading bytebuddy advice interceptors.

 ## Usage

+### Running mixy

+You will need to have the jdk installed and java in your path or replace "java" with the file location.

+`java -jar mixy.jar -jar jartorun.jar`

+On first run mixy will create a mixins folder if it does not already exist.

+### Writing a mixin

-To use mixy you will need to annotate a class you want to mixin to another with the Mixin annotation.
+To write a mixin you will need to annotate a class you want to mixin to another with the Mixin annotation.
 Example code below.
 Take a look at the [advice javadocs](http://bytebuddy.net/javadoc/1.8.12/net/bytebuddy/asm/Advice.html) for more advanced usage.